-The Southwest Scoliosis Spine Clinic
+The Southwest Scoliosis and Spine Institute Clinic

 Innovative Diagnosis and Treatment

 Our spine doctors see patients with all different kinds of spine disease, from the most common to the most difficult or uncommon.
 As such, the practice prioritizes nonsurgical medical treatments for our patients.
 Therefore, we will first consider physical therapy, rehabilitation, and medicine to get our patients on the road to recovery.
-To set expectations, patients will begin with an initial clinical evaluation and, if necessary, diagnostic tests.
+To set expectations, patients will begin with an initial Spine clinic evaluation and, if necessary, diagnostic tests.

 - MRI or CT scans

 - 3D imaging and modeling are used to assist diagnose and treating spinal disorders.

 - Nerve conduction and muscle tests are more specialized.

 The Southwest Scoliosis and Spine Institute specializes in the evaluation and treatment of people with spine and spinal cord diseases.
 For Example, our clinical staff reacts to unique patient demands by offering non-surgical and operative treatments that are both creative and effective.
 We know that back pain creates causes harm to the entire body.
 What begins as a minor ache, sprain, or injury can quickly escalate into a chronic condition that impairs your quality of life.
 Untreated back pain robs you of your health and wellness over time since it increases with time.
 It affects your sleep, exercise, and work.
 Chronic pain, if left untreated, can lead to depression, obesity, and other serious problems such as diabetes.

 Symptoms of Spinal Stenosis